Konstantin8105/Contribution_Guide_RU/README.md

 ## Setting up Git for submission to Gerrit

 Changes to Go must be reviewed before they are accepted, no matter who makes the change.
-A custom git command called `git-codereview`, discussed below, helps manage the code review process through a Google-hosted <a href="https://go-review.googlesource.com/">instance</a> Gerrit.
+A custom git command called `git-codereview`, discussed below, helps manage the code review process through a Google-hosted [instance](https://go-review.googlesource.com/) Gerrit.

 ### Install the git-codereview command